scmx/bootstrap-datepicker-mobile/Readme.md

 What does the add-on consider when rendering datepickers?

+* It considers if the device is a touch-screen (if so, it removes bootstrap-datepicker)
 * It considers viewport resizing, and when resized it auto-adjusts properly via `$(window).resize` jQuery function.
-* It considers whether the user was focused on an `input` when they resized (and if so, it will show the datepicker).
+* It considers whether the user was focused on an `input` when they resized (and if so, it will show the bootstrap-datepicker).
 * It considers if the device has native support for `input[type=date]`
 * It considers if the device's viewport is (<= 480px) wide (if it is mobile)